xx299x/DrissionPagePlus/README.en.md

 Parameter Description:

-- drission - Drission objects, if not transmitted will create one
+- drission - Drission objects, if not transmitted will create one.
+Quickly configure the corresponding mode when passing in's' or'd'
 - mode - Mode, optional 'd' or 's', default is 'd'
-- timeout - Search element time-out time (can also be set separately each time element search)
+- timeout - Timeout time, driver mode search element time and session mode connection time

 ### url